Client: Bay Area Rapid Transit District (BART)

 Completion Date: September 2017

-Anil Verma Associates, Inc. (AVA) task is to provide final design services, including all necessary drawings, details, calculations, and technical specifications for a complete HVAC, Aboveground Oil Storage and Distribution, Thermal Waste Water Evaporator, General Service Compressed-Air, Building Plumbing, and Fire Protection Systems required for this new Component Repair Shop.
-Additionally, AVA will provide mechanical, HVAC, plumbing and fire protection system along with complete architecture and engineering design for a new 16,000 sq. ft.
-Service Canopy, that will provide storage and staging activities including equipment cleaning and equipment moving via two bridge crane for full coverage under the canopy, the canopy shall be well ventilated, well lighted and provide weather protected path between the Component Repair Shop and Central Warehouse.
+AVA is tasked to provide final design services, including all necessary drawings, details, calculations, and technical specifications for a complete HVAC system, all plumbing systems, and fire protection systems required for this new component repair shop.
+Additionally, AVA will provide mechanical, HVAC, plumbing and fire protection services along with complete architecture and engineering design for a new 16,000 sq. ft service and storage canopy.